-Why the coronavirus could mean more bogus cures, fake government crackdowns and misinformation on Facebook
+Facebook sent home thousands of human moderators due to the coronavirus.
+Now the algorithms are in charge

 We’ll ”monitor that feedback to improve our accuracy, but we likely won’t review content a second time,” the company said.

-Already, roughly 95 percent of posts with adult nudity, terrorism, child exploitation, suicide and self-harm are taken down by algorithms before Facebook users have a chance to report them, according to the company’s latest community standards enforcement report.
+Roughly 95 percent of posts involving adult nudity, terrorism, child exploitation, suicide and self-harm that the company ultimately takes down are flagged by algorithms before Facebook users have a chance to report them, according to the company’s latest community standards enforcement report.
+(The company does not attempt to estimate the total number of problematic posts that appear on the platform, only whether the content that was taken down was reported.)

 But for more nuanced categories of speech, the company’s systems often are less effective.
 Artificial intelligence catches only 16 percent of posts involving bullying and harassment on Facebook, resulting in more than 80 percent of posts reported to the company.
 Artificial intelligence catches about 80 percent of hate speech.